timeplus-io/proton/README.md

 ```

 If you stop the container and want to start it again, run `docker start proton`.

+If you are using Mac and homebrew, you can also check [homebrew-timeplus](https://github.com/timeplus-io/homebrew-timeplus) to easily install/upgrade proton.

 ### Query a test stream